-Several editors and publishers have asked me to insert more edginess and quirkiness into my writing, to keep readers hooked until the bitter end.
-The more edgy and quirky you are as a writer, the more likely your manuscript, book proposal, or article pitch will rise to the top of editors’ and publishers’ slush piles.
+Why?
+Because the more edgy and quirky I am as a writer, the more likely my manuscript, book proposal, or article pitch will rise to the top of editors’ and publishers’ slush piles.
 So, I researched these tips for writing edgier and quirkier…

 “During the decades that I served as an editor and publisher, what drew my attention to a piece of work more than any other factor was the use of apt particularities, the detail that differentiates one person from another, one act from another, one place from any other like it,” writes Sol Stein in Solutions for Writers: Practical Craft Techniques for Fiction and Non-fiction.
 “I’ve seen the use of particularity make an article on a mundane subject sing on the page.
 The nonfiction books I edited that became classics all had the quality of particularity.”

 Being specific and concise is one way to be an edgy and quirky writer….and here are several more writing techniques that make words come alive from a variety of writers, bloggers, and novelists…

 I asked “What does ‘quirky and edgy’ writing mean to you?” on a couple of different writers’ forums.
 I used my book idea about strong women in history as an example (a potential publisher wanted me to rewrite my sample chapters, to be more edgy and quirky.
 I needed help!).
 Here’s what my fellow scribes said: